An interesting article in Arab News, explains some facets of Saudi Arabia’s current agricultural policy.

 The state-owned Agricultural Development Fund has launched a seven-point initiative that includes the establishment of an agricultural information center, water conservation in irrigation, the outsourcing of wheat and fodder production, marketing infrastructure for vegetables, fruits and fish, cooperative insurance for livestock sector, especially poultry and a cattle breeding company.

 Minister of Agriculture Balghunaim complains that expansion of vegetables and poultry production has lagged behind.
-While self-sufficiency in eggs has been achieved, the ratio for poultry is only 42 percent for vegetables85 percent.
-The Syrian civil war has led to supply disruptions form a traditional supplier, but they can be sourced elsewhere, for example from Morocco in the case of tomatoes as the minister explained.
+While self-sufficiency in eggs has been achieved, the ratio for poultry is only 42 percent for vegetables 85 percent.
+The Syrian civil war has led to supply disruptions from a traditional supplier, but they can be sourced elsewhere, for example from Morocco in the case of tomatoes as the minister explained.

 Courtesy of Robin Willoughby of Chatham House in London I have come across this interesting study about the water consumption of different crops in Saudi Arabia.